oroinc/documentation/commerce/frontstore_guide/shopping_lists/index.rst

 The shopping lists button displays the number of shopping lists that have been created.

-Clicking on the |IcChevronDown| icon next to the button will open a dropdown with all available shopping lists, the number of items in each of them, and a button to create a new shopping list.
+Clicking on the |IcChevronDown| icon next to the button will open a drop-down with all available shopping lists, the number of items in each of them, and a button to create a new shopping list.

 .. image:: /frontstore_guide/img/shopping_lists/ShoppingListsDropdown.png